Crash closes road in Hauraki district

 A Hato Hone St John spokesperson said two people from the other car were airlifted to Waikato Hospital with serious injuries.

-Six people have been injured after a two-vehicle crash in the Waikato on Sunday afternoon.
-Police responded to the crash on State Highway 3 near Troopers Road, Te Mapara at 3:45pm.
+Six people were injured in a two-vehicle crash on State Highway 3 near Troopers Rd, Te Mapara, at 3.45pm on Sunday.

 And one person died last Tuesday after a car and a truck collided near Morrinsville.